adobe/aepsdk-edgeconsent-android/Documentation/getting-started.md

 > In order to ingest and use the data collected by this extension, follow the guide on [ingesting data using the Consents and Preferences data type](https://experienceleague.adobe.com/docs/experience-platform/xdm/data-types/consents.html#ingest).

 > **Warning**
 > The use of this extension is currently limited to the setting (and enforcement) of client-side, macro consent flags.
-While SDK APIs allow for granular and global consent preference collection, flags are not consistently enforced with upstream applications and therefore will not accommodate use cases that rely on global/granular consent preferences.
+While the Mobile SDK APIs allow for granular and global consent preference collection, flags are not consistently enforced with upstream applications and therefore will not accommodate use cases that rely on global/granular consent preferences.

 ## Add Consent to your app